marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 1. Using ICE ({{!RFC8445}}) with an external signaling channel to select a pair of UDP addresses.
 Once candidate nomination is completed, a new QUIC connection between the two endpoints can be established.
 2. Using a (proxied) QUIC connection as the signaling channel.
 QUIC's path validation logic is used to test connectivity of possible paths.

-The first option merely documents how NAT traversal can be achieved using unmodified QUIC and ICE stacks.
+The first option documents how NAT traversal can be achieved using unmodified QUIC and ICE stacks.
 The only requirement is the ability to send and receive non-QUIC (STUN ({{!RFC5389}})) packets on the UDP socket that a QUIC server is listening on.
 However, it necessitates running a separate signaling channel for the communication between the two ICE agents.

 The second option doesn't use ICE at all, although it makes use of some of the concepts, in particular the address matching logic described in {{!RFC8445}}.
 It is assumed that the nodes are connected via a proxied QUIC connection, for example using {{CONNECT-UDP-LISTEN}}.
-Using the QUIC extension defined in this documents, the nodes coordinate QUIC path validation attempts that create the necessary NAT bindings to achieve traversal of the NAT.
+Using the QUIC extension defined in this document, the nodes coordinate QUIC path validation attempts that create the necessary NAT bindings to achieve traversal of the NAT.
 This mechanism makes extensive use of the path validation mechanism described in {{!RFC9000}}.
 In addition, the QUIC server needs the capability to initiate path validation, which, as per {{!RFC9000}}, is initiated by the client.
-Starting with a proxied QUIC connection allows the nodes to start exchanging application data right away, and switch to the direct connection once it has been established and deemed suitable for the application's needs.
+Starting with a proxied QUIC connection allows the nodes to start exchanging application data right away and switch to the direct connection once it has been established and deemed suitable for the application's needs.

 # Conventions and Definitions